2022 Formula One World Championship: Mid-season rounds

 The Belgian Grand Prix was the first race held after the August break, with several drivers taking on additional components and incurring grid penalties for doing so.
 Sainz started the race from pole; Alonso and Hamilton made contact after a scrap at Les Combes.
 Hamilton was forced to retire his car shortly afterwards, and an incursion between Latifi and Bottas on the second lap drew out the safety car.
 Verstappen made quick work of the cars ahead at the restart, with Pérez following to secure a one-two finish for Red Bull Racing.
 Sainz rounded out the podium.
 Leclerc pitted for new soft tyres on the penultimate lap to attempt the fastest lap and incurred a time penalty for speeding in the pit lane, demoting him to sixth after the race.

 At the Dutch Grand Prix, Verstappen was able to beat Leclerc to pole at his home race.
-On lap 45, Tsunoda pulled over with an issue on the front-left tyre.
-Tsunoda was told to continue and came in a lap later, for a change of tyres and to tighten his seatbelt, which he had loosened as he prepared to abandon his car.
+On lap 45, Tsunoda pulled over with an issue on the front-left tyre, however Tsunoda was told to continue, coming in a lap later for a change of tyres and to tighten his seatbelt, which he had loosened when he was preparing to abandon his car on the track.
 On lap 47, Tsunoda retired with a differential issue.
 This brought out a virtual safety car, allowing Verstappen to make a pit stop to keep the lead ahead of the two Mercedes.
 On lap 55, Bottas retired with an engine issue, bringing out a full safety car.
 Verstappen overtook Hamilton at the restart almost immediately, while Sainz received a five-second penalty for an unsafe release during his pit stop.
 After Russell made a split-second decision to pit again for faster softs, he overtook Hamilton, who fell to fourth after being overtaken by Leclerc as well.
 Following the race, a conspiracy theory emerged accusing Red Bull Racing strategist Hannah Schmitz of conspiring with sister team AlphaTauri to ensure a favourable result for Verstappen, after questioning the nature of Tsunoda's retirement.
-The incident was looked into by race stewards, whose only action was to reprimand Tsunoda for having his belts undone.
+The incident was looked into by race stewards, whose only action was to reprimand Tsunoda for having undone his belts on track.

 Leclerc took pole at the Italian Grand Prix with Verstappen taking second.
 He, alongside Sainz and Hamilton, took penalties for replacing components.
 Verstappen started from seventh, but reached second by lap 5, behind Leclerc who had held successfully defended first position.
 After Vettel experienced an engine failure on lap 10, Leclerc pitted under the virtual safety car.
 Verstappen would then lead the race until he pitted on lap 26.
 Alonso's Alpine would then be retired because of a water pressure issue on lap 31, but was returned to the pit lane to avoid any disruptions to the race.
 Leclerc made a second pit stop on lap 34, again giving Verstappen the lead.
 Stroll retired on lap 39 and on lap 47, Ricciardo stopped his car on the side of the track and a safety car was deployed.
 Verstappen held the position and won under the safety car.